localstack/docs/content/en/tools/testing-tools/index.md

 #### PowerMockLocalStack Utility

-This utility makes easier to use PowerMock with Localstack.
+This utility makes easier to use PowerMock with LocalStack.

 ```java
 ...